This post is about the best oil pastels for beginners. Oil pastels are such a fun medium that I have loved since childhood.

 How To Choose An Oil Pastel Set

 You may be thinking, well how do I choose a set?
-Start with how much you want to spend, then how many colors you want in your set, and if you want to become serious with oil pastels or are just trying them out for fun.
+Start with how much you want to spend, then how many colors you want in your set.

-The Sakura Cray-Pas brand is my go-to recommendation for beginners, and as mentioned, I still use the expressionist set a lot and am a loyal customer.
+The Sakura Cray-Pas brand is my go-to recommendation for beginners.
+I still use the expressionist set often!

 Oil Pastel Tips For Beginners